indiana-university/rivet-docs/content/components/forms/select-input.md

-+++
+---
-title = "Select element"
+title: "Select element"
-description = "The select element creates a dropdown that allows users to choose one item from a list." status = "Alpha"
+description: "The select element creates a dropdown that allows users to choose one item from a list."
-+++
+status: "Alpha"
+---

 ## When to use
 Use the select element when you need to present users with a list of mutually exclusive options and they can **only select one option**.